matatata/matatata.github.io/MacOpentrack.md

 Look for other documentaton on opentrack - most of it should be applicable to Opentrack on macOS as well.

-## Thanks
+## Thanks and final words
-Thanks to cavu360 and AnthonyFracis for theri support and help at the [X-Plane Forums](https://forums.x-plane.org/index.php?/forums/topic/292575-mac-silicon-head-tracking/).
-I'm not afiliated with DelanClip but I'm truly fond of their products and happy that the hardware happens to work on macOS too.
-So thanks for that!
+Many thanks to cavu360 and AnthonyFracis for their generous support and help at the [X-Plane Forums](https://forums.x-plane.org/index.php?/forums/topic/292575-mac-silicon-head-tracking/).
+I'm not afiliated with DelanClip but I'm a happy customer of their products and glad that I the hardware can be made to work on macOS as well.
 Last but not least many thanks to the developers of Opentrack!

+I hope you'll understand that I've decided to now distribute the DelanCamUtil and my macOS builds of Opentrack on Gumroad offering you a conventient opportunity to support me fainancially.
+Without it I won't be able to continue keeping them up to date.
+Being able to code-signe and have apple notarise the software alone costs me 99$ per year.